Pavla Vykopalová

-Pavla Vykopalová (born 23 March 1972 in Prague) is a Czech soprano.
+Pavla Vykopalová (born 23 March 1972) is a Czech operatic soprano.

-Life
+Life and career

-Vykopalová studied singing at the Prague Conservatory and graduated in 1993; she then became a member of the Prague Philharmonic Choir.
+Born in Prague, Vykopalová studied singing at the Prague Conservatory and graduated in 1993; she then became a member of the Prague Philharmonic Choir.
 She began her soloist career as a mezzo-soprano receiving singing lessons from Lenka Šmídová und since 1997 from Jiří Kotouč.
-In 2006, she made the transition from mezzo to soprano and has been continuing her voice training with Marie Urbanová.
+In 2006, she made the transition from mezzo to soprano and has studied further with Marie Urbanová.
 Vykopalová's repertoire includes roles from Baroque period until the 20th century; beside opera roles she devotes herself to oratorios, cantatas and songs, including contemporary works.

 During her studies at the conservatory, Vykopalová performed with the "Opera Mozart" company in Prague; in 1988 she was engaged at the opera of the Plzeň (Pilsen) Theatre.
-Since January 2009, she is member of the opera ensemble at the National Theatre Brno; she appeared at the same time already since 1999 as a permanent guest artist at the National Theatre in Prague and the Prague State Opera.
+She has appeared from 1999 as a permanent guest artist at the National Theatre in Prague and the Prague State Opera.
 In 2003, she sang the role of Karolka in Janáček's Jenůfa in a production at the Théâtre du Châtelet in Paris.
 In 2011/12, she performed the same role in a co-production of three French opera houses – Rennes, Limoges and Reims.

 For the role of Mařenka in Smetana's The Bartered Bride, directed by Ondřej Havelka at the National Theatre in Brno, Vykopalová received a nomination for the Czech Thalia Price in 2006.
-In 2013, she received another nomination for the Thalia Price 2012 for the role of Míla in Janáček's Destiny at the National Theatre in Brno.
+Since January 2009, she has been a member of the opera ensemble at the National Theatre Brno.
+She received a nomination for the 2012 Thalia Price 2012 for the role of Míla in Janáček's Destiny at the National Theatre in Brno.